A Long Time Ago before

 universe.
 It is believed that

-we are linked by spider's
+we are linked by spider-like

 strands to each animate and